 Countries around the world attach great importance to corporate governance and promulgate corporate governance regulations based on the rules of the Organization for Economic Cooperation and Development (OECD, 2004).
 Improving corporate governance for listed companies is a critical goal to enhance investor confidence and attract stable and sustainable investment capital.
-Researchers and regulators around the world have long been interested in corporate governance topics (Alrayyes & Al Khaldy, 2019; Hamdan, Buallay, & Alareeni, 2017; Mubeen, Abbas, & Han, 2021; Thao Nguyen, Bai, Hou, & Vu, 2021; Salman & Laouisset, 2020; Q. T. Tran, 2020; Youssef & Diab, 2021).
-Most of the research on corporate governance has always been seen as an effective supervisory role and has a positive influence on performance (Buallay, Hamdan, & Zureigat, 2017; Hamdan, 2019; Allam Hamdan, Al-Sartawi, & Jaber, 2013; Khuong, Liem, Thu, & Khanh, 2020; Mubeen, Abbas, Han, & Raza, 2021; Salman & Laouisset, 2020; Youssef & Diab, 2021).
+Researchers and regulators around the world have long been interested in corporate governance topics (Alrayyes & Al Khaldy, 2019; Hamdan et al., 2017; Mubeen et al., 2021a; Nguyen et al., 2021; Salman & Laouisset, 2020; Tran, 2020; Youssef & Diab, 2021).
+Most of the research on corporate governance has always been seen as an effective supervisory role and has a positive influence on performance (Buallay et al., 2017; Hamdan, 2019; Hamdan et al., 2013; Khuong et al., 2020; Mubeen et al., 2021b; Salman & Laouisset, 2020; Youssef & Diab, 2021).
 However, in both internal and external dimensions, market competition is viewed as a governance tool (Babar & Habib, 2020).
-One of the most effective management techniques for motivating managers to maximize business value has been identified as the degree of market competitiveness.
+One of the most effective management techniques for motivating managers to maximise business value has been identified as the degree of market competitiveness.

 Allen and Gale (2000) state that market competitiveness is a characteristic of the business environment.
 A dynamic environment is referred to as a highly competitive market, whereas a stable environment is referred to as a weakly competitive market (Gani & Jermias, 2009).
 The meaning of market competition has been the subject of previous theoretical and empirical studies (Yeh & Liao, 2020).
-When viewed from the perspective of an industry, competition has been described as an industry-level structure, with competition being determined by industry characteristics such as the company's market share.
+When viewed from the perspective of an industry, competition has been described as an industrylevel structure, with competition being determined by industry characteristics such as the company's market share.
 Firms with poor corporate governance have lower worker productivity and greater input costs, making them more susceptible to acquisitions (Giroud & Mueller, 2011).
 Managers may be pressured by market competition to demonstrate increased efficiency and eliminate agency difficulties, or they may lose their employment or face mergers and acquisitions (Allen & Gale, 2000; Tian & Twite, 2011).
 Companies in a competitive market may have relatively poor corporate governance if market competition is deemed to be effective in decreasing agency problems and if the expenses of complying with corporate governance increase.
-Because these firms have greater influence and are more closely scrutinized, corporations in market-competitive industries have superior corporate governance (Karuna, 2007).
+Because these firms have greater influence and are more closely scrutinised, corporations in market-competitive industries have superior corporate governance (Karuna, 2007).
 To assess the direct relationship between market competition and corporate governance, market competition is viewed as a corporate governance instrument (Chou et al., 2011).
 Product profitability, industry competition, and the extent to which management's own interests limit firm profits are all affected by high market competition (Oh & Park, 2016).

 According to some studies, market competition can replace or complement corporate governance procedures, which can then be used to build corporate governance systems.
 The first position is that market competition can take the role of corporate governance structures since it aids in identifying the finest leadership team and ensuring regulatory compliance (Fama & Jensen, 1983).
-Furthermore, competition is an alternate kind of corporate governance that can promote effective management monitoring (Allen & Gale, 2000; Chou et al., 2011; Huang & Peyer, 2012; G. Y. Tian & Twite, 2011).
-The second point of view is that market competition can help to support and supplement corporate governance (Gupta, Misra, & Shi, 2017; Hermalin, 1992; Januszewski, Köke, & Winter, 2002; Karuna, 2007; Zhang, 2018).
+Furthermore, competition is an alternate kind of corporate governance that can promote effective management monitoring (Allen & Gale, 2000; Chou et al., 2011; Huang & Peyer, 2012; Tian & Twite, 2011).
+The second point of view is that market competition can help to support and supplement corporate governance (Gupta et al., 2017; Hermalin, 1992; Januszewski et al., 2002; Karuna, 2007; Zhang, 2018).
 As a result, market competition can strengthen and effect corporate governance, and vice versa, corporate governance can influence market competition.
 In this instance, market competition may not be able to alleviate the damage caused by a lack of productive capacity in a poor corporate governance environment without supportive corporate governance.